See the Space Shuttle Endeavour up close at Exposition Park in L.A.

 Future plans for the Endeavor Space Shuttle

-Planning is underway to house the Space Shuttle Endeavour in the new Samuel Oschin Air and Space Museum.
-The shuttle will be displayed vertically in the launch position with it's rocket boosters and 9-story external tank.
+Planning is underway to house the Space Shuttle Endeavour in the new Samuel Oschin Air and Space Museum, where the shuttle will be displayed vertically in the launch position with it's rocket boosters and 9-story external tank.
 Wow!
 Here's an artist's rendering of how this new 100,000 square foot museum will look.
-It will an Air, Space and Shuttle gallery on 3 floors.

 Know before you go